Simple Database Builder

-Alternatively, when using a standard Record Scans service type, you can prompt the app-user for multiple form entries, secondary scans, photos, signatures, GPS locations, etc. with each scan.
+Also, when using a standard Record Scans service type, you can prompt the app-user for multiple form entries, secondary scans, photos, signatures, GPS locations, etc with each scan.
 However, this Records Scans data does not update directly to your validation database.
-Instead, you need to first export those scan records.
+Instead, you need to export those scan records.
 Then, re-import to your database unless you use the Postback option (see below).

 Insert to External Databases

 If you already have a database hosted on your desktop, your own servers or other external databases, you can:

-a) Export, filter and share scan records in template form using the codeREADr ‘Scans’ page and then import those records into your external database(s).
+- Export, filter, and share scan records in template form using the CodeREADr ‘Scans’ page and then import those records into your external database(s).

 - Auto-insert scan records into those external databases.

 - Schedule filtered uploads via FTP/SFTP and exports via email.

-d) Developers can use Postback, DSU and our API.
+- Developers can use Postback, DSU, and our API.

 Advanced Database Builder (DBB Postback)

 The simple Database Builder service inserts your scans into the validation database associated with that service.
 Also, you can use our advanced Database Builder with Postback.
 Using that version, your app users can:

-a) Scan barcodes and enter data based on a wide range of prompts you configure for the service.
+- Scan barcodes and enter data based on a wide range of prompts you configure for the service.
 Then, it will add the resulting record to the validation database.
+(Learn how to collect data with questions here.)